NAASSER/SEAz/README.md

-The subtraction function takes two integers and returns their subtraction.
+The Subtraction function takes two integers and returns their subtraction.